tweag/credential-helper/README.md

-# credential-helper
+# tweag-credential-helper

-A credential-helper framework and agent for [Bazel](https://bazel.build/) and similar tools implementing the [credential-helper spec][spec].
+*A credential-helper framework and agent for [Bazel](https://bazel.build/) and similar tools implementing the [credential-helper spec][spec].*

+Many build tools need access to external resources—such as tarballs from a Git forge, container images, prebuilt artifacts, and large datasets.
+Tools like Bazel often require authentication with HTTP servers to download these files.
+This project provides a credential helper that automatically injects authentication headers based on the request URI, simplifying the process of securing your build dependencies:
+Instead of configuring credentials in your code, a credential helper decouples the authentication of requests from the configuration of external dependencies.

 ## Key Features